Makkah87/AkumaMG/ReadMe.txt

 To-Do
 -------
+-Ikemen movelist
+-EX Moves?
+-Lv3s?
+-Adjust or just plain redo the AI

--Add more voice samples to basic attacks
+-Add some more flavor to Misogi

 Move list